mfornace/rebind/README.md

 };
 ```

-A `Value` at its core relies on these typedefs:
+The `Value` wrapper provides some convenience functions and also instantiates some `std::variant` templates in the `libcpy` library since `std::variant` can yield a lot of code size.
+The definition of `Value`  relies on these typedefs:

 ```c++
 using Integer = std::ptrdiff_t;